 Gandhi also believed that the idealized village community encapsulated morally correct relationships between the rich and the poor, as each lived according to their own duty or dharma rather than in class competition.
 He formulated the principle of trusteeship: that the rich held the wealth of society in trust for the poor, taking little for themselves and using the rest for the poor’s uplift (Gandhi 1941).
 This approach had the added political benefit of sublimating class conflict within Indian society, which he saw as necessary for the independence struggle.

-Gandhi’s writings and teaching on this topic anticipated the framework of moral economy.
+Gandhi’s writings and teachings anticipated the framework of moral economy.
 Polanyi (2001 [1944]) argued that in the period before the rise of the national market for goods, services and factors in Europe, individual economic exchange was governed by social norms, which were sheared apart by the market economy and the commodification of land, capital and especially labour.
 For Gandhi as for Polanyi, free market capitalism was destructive to societies that were built on moral foundations and restrained by moral fetters, in which social obligations and thick ties governed production and exchange and protected the vulnerable.
 For Gandhi, turning to the mythic era before commodification was not just desirable but necessary for true independence from colonial rule.

 Conservative Nationalists and the Making of the Indian Economy